CenterForDH/Retinopathy_code/README.md

-# Prediction of retinopathy in diabetic patients within three years
+# Machine-learning code of prediction of retinopathy in diabetic patients within three years